Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch04_Triangles_and_congruence.md

 > | $m \angle 4 + m \angle 5 + m \angle 6 = 2 \pi$ | Reflexive property of equality |

 (Ángulos interiores remotos)
-**Remote interior angles**: the angles that are not adjacent to a given exterior angle.
+**Remote interior angles**: the interior angles that are not adjacent to a given exterior angle.
 In a triangle, given an exterior angle, the remote interior angles are the two interior angles that are not adjacent to said exterior angle.
 [Remote interior angles image code](Programs/Ch04/S01_05_Remote_interior_angles_image.py)
 ![Remote interior angles image](Images/Ch04/S01_05_Remote_interior_angles.png) *Remote interior angles*

 In the triangle $\triangle ABC$, the marked angle $\angle DAC$ is an exterior angle, its two remote interior angles are $\angle B$ and $\angle C$.
 The auxiliary segment $\overline{AC_2}$ is placed there to show that the measure of $\angle DAC$ can be seen as the sum of the measures of $\angle B$ and $\angle C$, with the corresponding angles postulate for $\angle B$, and the alternate interior angles theorem for $\angle C$.
-This is proven in the exterior angle theorem.
+This is proven in the exterior angle of a triangle theorem.

-(Teorema del ángulo exterior)
-**Exterior angle theorem**: in a triangle, the measure of an exterior angle is equal to the sum of the measures of its two remote interior angles.
+(Teorema del ángulo exterior de un triángulo) **Exterior angle of a triangle theorem**: in a triangle, the measure of an exterior angle is equal to the sum of the measures of its two remote interior angles.

-> Proof of the exterior angle theorem
+> Proof of the exterior angle of a triangle theorem
 >
 > | Statement                                      | Reason                   |
 > | :--------------------------------------------: | :----------------------: |